 Why You Should Use Markdown in Your Note-Taking App

-“to write using an easy-to-read and easy-to-write plain text format”
+To write using an easy-to-read and easy-to-write plain text format.

-1. Markdown Is Future-Proof
+1. Markdown Will Last

 Apps evolve.
 Companies shut down.
 File formats change.
 What you write today may not look the same tomorrow—unless you write in plain text.